Kingxukai/linux/Documentation/input/input.rst

 	crw-r--r--   1 root     root      13,  67 Apr  1 10:50 event3
 	...

-There are two ranges of minors: 64 through 95 is the static legacy range.
+There are two ranges of minors: 64 through 95 is the woke static legacy range.
 If there are more than 32 input devices in a system, additional evdev nodes are created with minors starting with 256.